1998 Toyota Paseo Problems: 1 Issues Every Owner Should Know

-According to Au7o's analysis of 0+ owner reports, the 1998 Toyota Paseo has 2 documented known issues.
+According to Au7o's research across NHTSA recalls, manufacturer TSBs, and owner forum reports, the 1998 Toyota Paseo has 1 documented known issues.
 No issues are rated critical, indicating generally reliable ownership.
-Across all issues, repair costs range from $100 to $500.
+Across all issues, repair costs range from $200 to $500.
 DIY maintenance guides at au7o.io.

 On the 1992-1999 Toyota Paseo 1.5L 5E-FE I4, the Paseo's cast iron exhaust manifold is prone to cracking due to thermal cycling, typically developing cracks between cylinders 2 and 3.
 The crack allows exhaust gases to escape before the catalytic converter, causing a ticking noise on cold starts that may quiet down when warm.
 The leak can also cause inaccurate O2 sensor readings and a check engine light.